mnmx0101/chungmann_kim/_pages/about.md

   - /about.html
 ---

-**Hi, I’m a Ph.D. candidate in Applied Economics at the University of Illinois Urbana‑Champaign.**
+**Hi, I’m a Ph.D. candidate in Ag \& Applied Economics at the University of Illinois Urbana‑Champaign.**
 As an applied economist and data scientist, I work at the nexus of food systems, crisis response, and predictive analytics in low‑ and middle‑income countries.
 Drawing on household surveys, satellite imagery, and unstructured text, I apply natural‑language processing, causal‑inference techniques, and machine‑learning models to build novel datasets, uncover the drivers of food insecurity, and assess policy impacts.

 ### Research Focus

-- **Agricultural Systems & Nutrition** — Studying how agricultural production, environmental change, political instability, and market dynamics affect food security and nutritional outcomes.
+- **Agricultural Systems & Nutrition:** Studying how agricultural production, environmental change, political instability, and market dynamics affect food security and nutritional outcomes.
-- **Predictive Analytics for Early Warning** — Leveraging machine learning models to improve the timeliness and accuracy of food crisis early warning systems and to inform targeted interventions.
+- **Predictive Analytics for Early Warning:** Leveraging machine learning models to improve the timeliness and accuracy of food crisis early warning systems and to inform targeted interventions.
-- **Humanitarian Aid & Crisis Response** — Analyzing the allocation and responsiveness of humanitarian assistance in the face of economic, environmental, and conflict-related shocks.
+- **Humanitarian Aid & Crisis Response:** Analyzing the allocation and responsiveness of humanitarian assistance in the face of economic, environmental, and conflict-related shocks.

 ## Professional Engagements